 DraftKings is partnered with Bay Mills Resort and Casino, Michigan’s longest-running tribal casino property.

-When DraftKings enters the Michigan market, expect lucrative bonuses like deposit matches and free bets offering up to $500.
+When DraftKings enters the Michigan market, expect lucrative bonuses like a deposit match bonus up to $1000.
 You’ll be able to access DraftKings on desktop, Android, and iOS devices.

 MGM Resorts will launch sports betting with its MGM Grand Detroit license.
 This will bring Roar digital (a partnership between MGM and GVC Holdings) to the Michigan sports betting scene.
 BetMGM has a wide audience in many US markets, and its roots in Michigan should help it secure a leading position in the state.